Stable and Steerable Sparse Autoencoders with Weight Regularization: Language Model Experiments

 \subsection{L2 regularization increases cross-seed feature sharedness}

 We computed cross-seed feature reproducibility across three random seeds for TopK SAEs ($k \in \{40, 80, 150, 320\}$), comparing $\lambda \in \{0, 10^{-4}\}$.
-Adding an L2 weight penalty produced a large and consistent improvement across all sparsity levels.
-The effects are most significant when we filtered the features by removing dead features (cosine similarity of decoder and encoder < 0.1)(Figure~\ref{fig:lm_sharedness}): the fraction of strictly shared features among alive features increases over tenfold (from $<2\%$ to ${\sim}35\%$), mean max cosine similarity among alive features roughly doubles (from ${\le}0.32$ to ${\sim}0.7$), and the fraction of features with cosine similarity $> 0.7$ in decoder increases almost fivefold (from $<10\%$ to ${\sim}50\%$).
+Adding an L2 weight penalty produced a large and consistent improvement across all sparsity levels (Figure~\ref{fig:lm_sharedness}): the fraction of strictly shared features among alive features increases over tenfold (from $<2\%$ to ${\sim}35\%$), mean max cosine similarity among alive features roughly doubles (from ${\le}0.32$ to ${\sim}0.7$), and the fraction of features with cosine similarity $> 0.7$ in decoder increases almost fivefold (from $<10\%$ to ${\sim}50\%$).